 " Continual communication with WVDEP and contractors with timely technical support is the key to success for this project.
-RESPEC recognizes the importance of implementing designs and plans correctly and efficiently.
-Our engineering staff will provide ongoing support and be available throughout the entire duration of the project to address any unforeseen circumstances and ensure its success.
+This will help ensure that designs and plans are implemented correctly and in a timely and efficient manner.
+Additionally, engineering support allows the project team to effectively address and manage any unforeseen circumstances.
+RESPEC's engineering staff will provide regular support and be available as needed throughout the full term of the project to ensure its success.